imapp-pl/gas-cost-estimator/docs/report_stage_iii.md

 The results for each EVM are obtained using various setups and benchmarking tools.
 They do not express the cost of a single opcode execution directly.
 Thus results between different EVMs cannot be compared, for instance, `ADD` for geth cannot be compared with `ADD` for EthereumJS.
 But results within a given EVM can be compared, for instance, `ADD` with `MUL` for geth.

 The calculated costs need to be scaled, to get to a common denominator, so an alternative gas cost schedule based on all EVMs can be proposed.
 The choice of scaling factors is the first methodological decision.
 We refer to the calculated costs for each EVM to the current gas cost schedule.
 The scale we are looking for is the solution to the following minimization problem: find the scale that the scaled calculated costs of all OPCODEs are the closest to the current gas cost schedule in the l2 norm (sqrt of the sum of squared differences).
-Optimisation in l2 norm is similar to the lease squares method in regression analysis.
+Optimisation in the l2 norm is similar to the lease squares method in regression analysis.
 Note that the scales are set independently for EVMs.
 There are three remarks for l2 norm calculations:
 - From PUSH1, …, PUSH32 only PUSH1 is taken into account.
 There are 32 PUSH opcodes so they would have excessive impact.
 The same for DUPs and SWAPs.
 Note that for some EVMs calculated costs for PUSH1, …, PUSH32 are noticeably different.
 - The current gas cost schedule is taken as counterweights.
 So EXP and ADD have the same impact, for instance.
 - The variability of argument size (`measure arguments`) has not been included in the gas schedule proposal